ace411/php-trie-ext/README.md

 **`HatTrie::prefixSearch`** - Returns a new HAT trie containing values that have a common arbitrary prefix

 **`HatTrie::prefixErase`** - Erases all entries whose keys have a common arbitrary prefix

+**`HatTrie::longestPrefix`** - Computes the longest match prefix and outputs the result as a hashtable

 ## Contributing